semagrow/SemaGrowGreenHouse/README.md

     mvn clean install

-to ensure it can be properly integrated.
+in the respective module subdirectory to ensure it can be properly integrated.